Free Things to Do in Orlando

 Visit the Orlando Fire Museum

-The Orlando Fire Museum is located inside a restored red brick firehouse.
-It is near the Orlando Science Center.
+The Orlando Fire Museum is located inside a restored red brick firehouse near the Orlando Science Center.

 This museum is on the smaller side.
 However, it is the perfect place for children who love checking out fire trucks.
-The staff is all retired firefighters.
-So they know how to answer all your kids’ questions.
+The staff are all retired firefighters.

 Walk Along Disney’s Boardwalk

 Disney’s Boardwalk is within walking distance of Hollywood Studios and Epcot.
-The boardwalk is Coney Island style.
-You can easily take one of the free ferries to the boardwalk from many of the Disney Parks.
+You can also get there from Disney Springs by taking free Disney transportation.

 You might also want to check out 25 Free Things at Disney World.

-Play a Little Tennis at the United States Tennis Association National Campus
+Play Tennis at the United States Tennis Association National Campus

-It is always free to play a game of tennis at this facility.
+Tennis is free at this facility but you must pre-register.
 You can choose between 100 different courts that light up at night.
-You must pre-register for one of the courts.
-Small price to pay for a little free tennis!

 Bike the West Orange Trail

-The West Orange Trail is just over 20 miles long.
-It goes from Winter Garden to Apopka.
+The West Orange Trail is just over 20 miles long going from Winter Garden to Apopka.
+You can rent bikes to enjoy this trail.

 Hang Out at Icon Park

-It never costs anything to hang out at Icon Park.
-I recommend arriving just before the sun sets, so you can watch the 400-foot-tall observation wheel light up.
+Hanging out at Icon Park never costs anything.
+I recommend arriving just before the sun sets so you can watch the 400-foot-tall observation wheel light up.

-There is a charge to ride the observation wheel and do other things within this park.
-However, relaxing is the one thing you can always do for free here!
+There is a charge to ride the observation wheel and do other things within the park.

 Watch Free Movies Under the Stars

-Over in Lake Eola Park, you can watch free movies on the last Friday of the month during the months of April through August.
+In Lake Eola Park, you can watch free movies on the last Friday of the month from April through August.
+You can also watch free movies at Winter Park on the second Thursday of the month.

 Explore the Lake Nona Sculpture Garden